Table of Contents

 Sample Output:

-2. Update a database file
+2. Update locate database file

 If you just created new files, you have to update the database to show them in the locate command output.
 Also, if you get the deleted files in the output, then the database has not been updated yet.